kilpkonn/msc-thesis/main.typ

 bar_to_int  : Bar -> Integer
 ```

+#todo("Maybe say that we number the holes as do the following ?1 ?2")
 First we can split the goal of finding a pair to two subgoals `[?subgoal1 : [a], ?subgoal2 : a -> Integer]`.
 This is the same step for BFS and DFS as there is not much else to do with `?goal` as there are now functions
 that take us to pair of any types exept using pair constructor.